 * Investment trust to pay yield of 6.26 pct-7.24 pct in 2014

 By Elzio Barreto

-HONG KONG, Jan 13 (Reuters) - Li Ka-shing’s Power Assets Holdings Ltd downsized a Hong Kong IPO of its electricity business by nearly one-third to $3.6 billion, a sign that valuations for upcoming deals in the city will need to remain conservative to lure investors.
+HONG KONG, Jan 12 (Reuters) - Li Ka-shing’s Power Assets Holdings Ltd slashed the size of a Hong Kong initial public offering of its electricity business by nearly one-third to $3.6 billion because of a lower expected valuation and its decision to keep a large stake in the business.

 The IPO will be only the third in the city by a single-investment trust, following HKT Trust, spun off from telecoms group PCCW Ltd, and hotel owner Langham Hospitality Investments Ltd.